-Note: The course Website (i.e., the Bobweb) was created in 1996 by Dr. Jamie Kirkley and later updated by Noriko Hara (now an IU professor).
+Option F. Other: Student Determined Equivalent Related to R546 Content (Note: needs approval) Note: The course Website (i.e., the Bobweb) was created in 1996 by Dr. Jamie Kirkley and later updated by Noriko Hara (now an IU Informatics professor).
 You can improve it or create an interactive online glossary, super summary video, series of podcast shows, or some other useful product.
-When done, you are to write a 2-3 page single spaced reflection paper on about your project and what you learned from it.
+When done, you are to write a 2-3 page single spaced reflection paper about your project and what you learned from it.
 Grading criteria will depend on the project selected.
 I look forward to seeing your creative efforts!